aopal/sgt/index.md

 The god Kithcaryn is unique in residing on the mortal plane.
 They rule their country directly from their palace in the city of Marroux.
 It is unknown who or what they were in their life before achieving godhood, as the god is always seen wearing armor made of an opaque sky-blue crystal.
 All that is known is that they are humanoid, as even reports of their height, from the few times non-priests are granted audiences, vary.

 #### The free city of Liria
 Liria (LEER-ee-uh) is a city state on the north-eastern coast of Athol ruled by a cabal of wizards and sorcerors.
 Once the capital of Mikhesal, after the shattering a group of powerful magic users seized control.
 It is unknown where these mages came from, as with how powerful they were, they ought to have been at the battle if they hailed from Mikhesal.
 Opposed to warlocks, druids, clerics and most gods, as they do not wish to invite meddling by outside magical forces.
-The only magic allowed is innate or self-learned magic including tha magic of bards, rangers, rogues and monks.
+The only magic allowed is innate or self-learned magic including the magic of bards, rangers, rogues and monks.
 The only gods allowed to be worshipped are those whom the cabal approves of - usually those gods with whom the leaders have spoken to and written up an explicit treaty, detailing what can be preached and what rites and magic can be invoked in the city.
 The leaders keep the true extent of their power as hidden as possible, but from what is known they could easily frustrate the schemes of gods, if not directly compete with some.

 #### The Federation of Caesal
 In contrast to Liria, Caesal (KAY-sahl) is a free duchy founded by a mage-killer hero (Lilnia "Blink" Chaemenor, female half-elf) in the wake of the Shattering that is opposed to magic, including most gods.
-Located on the western edge of Athol and close to Evras, they believe magic and the gods is what has held the mortal races back from true greatness, and is the cause of the fall of civilizations, and their knowledge with them.
-The fall of Mikhesal which led to the founding of Caesal is prime evidence of this to their mind.
+Located on the western edge of Athol and close to Evras, they believe magic and the gods is what has held mortals back from true greatness, and is the cause of the fall of civilizations, and their knowledge with them.
+The fall of Mikhesal which led to the founding of Caesal is prime evidence of this to the mind of most Caesalans.

 Caesal is an oligarchy controlled by prominent scholars, and merchants, no nobility or aristocrats.
 Highly value philosophy, the sciences, engineering and physical prowess.
 Magic is allowed so long as it is in the pursuit of furthering the understanding of the world, not simply power.
 Caesalans views magic much like fire: extremely dangerous, volatile, and likely to cause destruction if left unchecked, but useful and worth the risk if controlled and used only with sufficient expertise.
 Licenses to practice magic and alchemy can be acquired through some difficulty.
 Clerics and warlocks can still acquire these licenses as the Caesalans are not opposed to leveraging gifts of power granted from outside sources, though some internal factions question the wisdom of this.
 Their strict control of magic within their borders is enforced by an elite force of mage-killers colloquially known as Blinkers, named after the founder's nickname of Blink.
 Lilnia got this nickname due to her extreme speed, use of stealth, and how the magical aura of her targets would simply blink out of existence